mjpieters/experimental.catalogqueryplan/README.txt

 possible internally.
 When calculating a path search, there is no need to look in all 150000 results if the portal type index has already limited the possible result to 10000.
 If we have already limited the result to 10000 results, all set operations are going to be significantly faster.
-Solution

 We identify different searches by the list of indexes that are searched.
 If there are no query plans for a set of indexes, the query is run like normal